A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-From an unsuspecting angle, a model will consistently yield accurate predictions only for observed data and produce highly uncertain output otherwise, yet still generalize correctly to data that is from the same domain but has not been included in training.
-In this view, determining a prediction threshold and obtaining an uncertainty estimate is sufficient to recognize any form of unknowns.
-This can work surprisingly well in models with thorough understanding of the decision boundary and its neighbourhood, such as the Transduction Confidence Machine-k Nearest Neighbors (TCM-kNN) \cite{Li2005}.
-Even though it is well known that the entangled dense representations of neural networks result in overconfident predictions on any data \cite{Matan1990, Boult2019}, a variety of practical approaches nevertheless proposed to simply rely on a hinge loss to reject during classification \cite{Bartlett2008} or even to take the straightforward route and directly trust the softmax confidence \cite{Hendrycks2017}.
-As the quantitative outcome leaves room for improvement, multiple works have argued that uncertainty estimation is required to corroborate the decision to gain awareness of the unknown.
-In deep networks this could be achieved by assessing the variations of stochastic forward passes through a neural network with dropout \cite{Srivastava2014,Kendall2017,Miller2018}, as a variational Bayesian approximation to a distribution on the weights \cite{Gal2015}, or by empirically estimating the output's variability with respect to introduced perturbations, such as done in ODIN (outlier detection in neural networks) \cite{Liang2018}, and by calibrating the prediction accordingly \cite{Lee2018a}.
-In similar spirit, an often employed argument is that generative modelling is required to obtain meaningful prediction values that allow to recognize out of distribution samples.
-For this purpose, Lis et al. \cite{Lis2019} use image resynthesis and equate detection of unknown concepts with identification of discrepancies in poorly reconstructed image regions.
-Likewise, one-class novelty GAN (OCGAN) \cite{Perera2019} generates examples from sparsely populated latent space regions in order to use them in explicit training of a binary out-of-distribution classifier.
-Although predictions and uncertainty from generative models have been shown to improve outlier and adversarial attack detection in contrast to purely discriminative models \cite{Mundt2019,Mundt2019a,Li2019a}, there is strong empirical evidence that this is still insufficient to provide a generic solution \cite{Nalisnick2019,Ovadia2019,Mundt2019,Mundt2019a}.
-It is clear that former reported cases of success can be attributed to the specific constrained empirical studies and we illustrate some remarkably simple failure cases of prediction confidence and entropy in figure \ref{fig:openset}, even when uncertainty is assessed with Monte Carlo Dropout.
-This is to provide an intuitive picture of the challenge of open set recognition with neural networks and to summarize and repeat the findings of the much more detailed experiments presented in numerous prior works \cite{Mundt2019,Mundt2019a,Nalisnick2019,Ovadia2019}.
+In deep networks this could be achieved by assessing the variations of stochastic forward passes through a neural network with dropout \citep{Srivastava2014,Kendall2017,Miller2018}, as a variational Bayesian approximation to a distribution on the weights \citep{Gal2015}.
+Alternatively, one could empirically estimate the output's variability with respect to introduced perturbations, such as done in ODIN (outlier detection in neural networks) \citep{Liang2018}, and calibrate the prediction accordingly \citep{Lee2018a}.
+In similar spirit, an often employed argument is that generative modeling is required to obtain meaningful prediction values that allow to recognize out of distribution samples.
+For this purpose, \cite{Lis2019} use image resynthesis and equate detection of unknown concepts with identification of discrepancies in poorly reconstructed image regions.
+Likewise, one-class novelty GAN (OCGAN) \citep{Perera2019} generates examples from sparsely populated latent space regions in order to use them in explicit training of a binary out-of-distribution classifier.
+Although predictions and uncertainty from generative models have been shown to improve outlier and adversarial attack detection in contrast to purely discriminative models \citep{Mundt2022,Mundt2019,Li2019a}, there is strong empirical evidence that this is still insufficient to provide a generic solution \citep{Nalisnick2019,Ovadia2019,Mundt2022,Mundt2019}.
+It is clear that former reported cases of success can be attributed to the specific constrained empirical studies.
+We illustrate some simple failure cases of prediction confidence and entropy in Figure \ref{fig:openset}, even when uncertainty is assessed with Monte Carlo Dropout.
+This is to provide an intuitive picture of the challenge of open set recognition with neural networks and to summarize and repeat the findings of the much more detailed experiments presented in numerous prior works \citep{Mundt2022,Mundt2019,Nalisnick2019,Ovadia2019}.